Authentic Lessons for 21st Century Learning

 Next, move to slide 6 and have students get out their internet connected devices.
 Help them navigate to the AI program you have chosen for them to work with.
 Once students are all on the program, show them how to copy and paste the example prompt into the program.

-Direct students to work through the tutoring conversation for 10 minutes, and then begin the timer.
+Direct students to spend 10 minutes working through the tutoring conversation, then start the 10-minute timer.

-Proceed to slide 7 and introduce the Stand Up, Sit Down strategy.
-Ask students to write down their three most important understandings from the tutoring session.
-Instruct all of your students to stand up.
-Then, going one at a time, have students share just one item from their list.
-If a student’s peer shares an item that is listed on their paper, they will mark it off.
-As your students are sharing out, write down their responses on a sheet of chart paper or the board to have a comprehensive list of the class’s understanding.
-Once a student has shared, or marked off, all of their understandings on their paper, they will sit down.
-Continue until all students are sitting.
+Once the time is up, display slide 7 and introduce the Stand Up, Sit Down strategy.
+Ask students to write down the three most important takeaways from the tutoring session.
+Have all students stand.
+Then, one at a time, students will share one item from their list.
+If a student hears a response that also appears on their own list, they should mark it off.
+As students share, record their responses on the board or chart paper to create a shared list of class takeaways.
+Once a student has either shared or marked off all three items from their list, they may sit down.
+Continue the process until all students are seated.

 Explain